-Having departed The Spencer Davis Group by communicating his resignation through an intermediary, Steve Winwood joined up with after-hours jam session mates Dave Mason, Chris Wood and Jim Capaldi to form Traffic.
+Having departed The Spencer Davis Group by communicating his resignation through an intermediary, Steve Winwood played an after-hours jam session with Dave Mason, Chris Wood and Jim Capaldi, after which they decided to form Traffic.
 Winwood certainly had a clear vision for the new group: “The original line-up of Junior Walker And The All-Stars was sax, organ, guitar and drums with no bass.
 That was the Traffic concept.
 We were determined to make a uniquely British form of rock ‘n’ roll that incorporated or evoked traditional music.”

 That determination went up in a thick cloud of marijuana smoke.